First, Why are Ohio Barn Quilts of superior quality?

 The MDO panel is composed of a knot-free fir core with a phenolic (weather resistant resin) overlay.
 The overlay is impossible to separate from the core, and if the edges are properly sealed (which I do) the panel will last practically forever.
 The overlay provides an even, smooth surface, which prevents the grain of the fir from telegraphing its pattern through to the surface; this results in beautiful, sharp painted lines on your barn quilt!

 To protect the board I first apply 2 coats of a mold resistant exterior primer then 3 coats of a high quality exterior paint to all sides and edges.
-Then the design is hand painted on (no stencils used here!) with 3 coats of a low luster, high UV protection exterior paint.
-To protect the design a clear top coat is applied.
+Then the design is hand painted (no stencils used here!) using 3 coats of high quality exterior paint.
+Finally 2- 3 coats of a low luster, high UV protection exterior coated is applied.

 So, What is a Barn Quilt?